harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 ## **Ensembling Log-Linear and Poisson Regression**

-The question throughout this entire process is the following: "Can we do better?"
+The central theme throughout this entire process is the following: "Can we do better?"
 As it turns out, we can.
-As shown above, log-linear regression performs well for lower counts, and Poisson regression perfoms well for higher counts.
+As can be seen in the figures above, log-linear regression performs well for lower counts, and Poisson regression perfoms well for higher counts.
 What if we can combine them in such a way to obtain the best of both worlds?

 The process of combining multiple machine learning models is called [ensembling](https://en.wikipedia.org/wiki/Ensemble_learning).
 Similar to how ElasticNet is an ensemble of Ridge and Lasso regression, let's ensemble log-linear and Poisson regression to make a better model.
 The hyperparameter in this case is the ratio of log-linear to Poisson regression.